massoncheg/forgejo-docs/docs/user/packages/cargo.md

 ## Publish a package

-Publish a package by running the following command in your project:
+Publish a package by obtaining an [API token](#Credentials) and running the following command in your project:

 ```shell
 cargo publish